How to Average Values Greater Than Zero in Excel (4 Ways)

 Conclusion

 To conclude, I tried to cover how you can average values greater than zero in Excel.
 Here, I explained 4 easy ways of doing it.
-I hope this article was helpful for you.
+I hope this article was helpful to you.
 Lastly, if you have any questions feel free to let me know in the comment section below.

 Related Articles